dereke/koda/README.markdown

 ## Creating Koda Types

-> To Create Koda types place a new js file in the /koda/koda-types folder
+> To Create Koda types place a new js file in the `/public/koda/koda-types` folder

-> Register your type in the _type_registration.js file and you can now use it in the Koda Explorer!
+> Register your type in the `/public/koda/koda-types/_type_registration.js` file and you can now use it in the Koda Explorer!
-> A new type will appear under the "User Created" section on the right
+> A new type will appear under the "User Created" section on the right.

 ```javascript